Efficient Autoregressive Inference for Transformer Probabilistic Models: Abstract

 \section{Abstract}

-Transformer-based models for amortized probabilistic inference, such as neural processes, prior-fitted networks, and tabular foundation models, excel at single-pass \emph{marginal} prediction.
-However, many real-world applications -- from signal interpolation to multi-column tabular predictions -- require coherent \emph{joint distributions} that capture dependencies between predictions.
-While purely autoregressive architectures efficiently generate such distributions, they sacrifice the flexible set-conditioning that makes these models powerful for meta-learning.
-Conversely, the standard approach to obtain joint distributions from set-based models requires expensive re-encoding of the entire augmented conditioning set at each autoregressive step.
-We introduce a \emph{causal autoregressive buffer} that preserves the advantages of both paradigms.
-Our approach decouples context encoding from updating the conditioning set.
-The model processes the context once and caches it.
-A dynamic buffer then captures target dependencies: as targets are incorporated, they enter the buffer and attend to both the cached context and previously buffered targets.
-This enables efficient batched autoregressive generation and one-pass joint log-likelihood evaluation.
-A unified training strategy allows seamless integration of set-based and autoregressive modes at minimal additional cost.
-Across synthetic functions, EEG signals, cognitive models, and tabular data, our method matches predictive accuracy of strong baselines while delivering up to $20\times$ faster joint sampling.
-Our approach combines the efficiency of autoregressive generative models with the representational power of set-based conditioning, making joint prediction practical for transformer-based probabilistic models.
+Set-based transformer models for amortized probabilistic inference and meta-learning, such as neural processes, prior-fitted networks, and tabular foundation models, excel at single-pass \emph{marginal} prediction.
+However, many applications require \emph{joint distributions} over multiple predictions.
+Purely autoregressive architectures generate these efficiently but sacrifice flexible set-conditioning.
+Obtaining joint distributions from set-based models requires re-encoding the entire context at each autoregressive step, which scales poorly.
+We introduce a \emph{causal autoregressive buffer} that combines the strengths of both paradigms.
+The model encodes the context once and caches it; a lightweight causal buffer captures dependencies among generated targets, with each new prediction attending to both the cached context and all previously predicted targets added to the buffer.
+This enables efficient batched autoregressive sampling and joint \arxiv{predictive density} evaluation.
+Training integrates set-based and autoregressive modes through masked attention at minimal overhead.
+Across synthetic functions, EEG time series, a Bayesian model comparison task, and tabular regression, our method closely matches the performance of full context re-encoding while delivering up to $20\times$ faster joint sampling and density evaluation, and up to $7\times$ lower memory usage.